appleinsider logo

 In his 1987 book, Odyssey: Pepsi to Apple, Sculley says that his study "showed that, on a blind basis, consumers overwhelmingly favored the taste of Pepsi over Coke.
 But Pepsi only won the taste test when both Pepsi and Coke remained unidentified.
 We didn't know how to exploit this competitive advantage, so we didn't act upon it."

-In a move reminiscent of what Apple refers to as a skunkworks, one Pepsi executive went ahead and worked up what would become the Pepsi Challenge.
-When the Pepsi board, including Sculley, refused to pursue the idea, Larry Smith, Executive Vice President for Pepsi's bottling plants division, did it himself.
+In a move reminiscent of what Apple refers to as a skunkworks, one Pepsi executive ignored the company, went ahead and worked up what would become the Pepsi Challenge anyway.
+When the Pepsi board, including Sculley, then refused to pursue the idea, Larry Smith, Executive Vice President for Pepsi's bottling plants division, just did it himself.

 He hired an ad agency and created the campaign.
-That was in 1971 and Sculley moved to Pepsi's international division before returning in 1974.
-Sculley saw the challenge "as a far more powerful idea" when he returned four years later.
+That was in 1971 as Sculley was moving to Pepsi's international division, but whern he returned in 1974.
+Sculley saw the challenge "as a far more powerful idea" than he had.

-Where Larry Smith had done the Pepsi Challenge to help areas where the drink was being overwhelmed by Coke, Sculley turned it into a national campaign.
-He didn't have the idea and he didn't create the campaign, but Sculley took it across the US and that made it the famous success it is.
+Where Larry Smith had done the Pepsi Challenge to help in specific regions where the drink was being overwhelmed by Coke, Sculley turned it into a national campaign.
+He didn't have the idea and he didn't create the campaign, but Sculley took it across the US and that made it the famous success it became.

 Although when Sculley himself took the Pepsi Challenge, he didn't go well.
 "I made the mistake of publicly taking the Pepsi Challenge once at the Daytona 500 car race in Florida," he wrote in Odyssey.
 "We had timed a massive campaign in the state to coincide with our sponsorship of the race.
 I took the Challenge and chose Coke!
 Fortunately, the media weren't there to witness my embarrassing gaff."